-The first to market in New Jersey, DraftKings set the bar for bonus and welcome packages in the NJ online sports betting market, offering a generous free bet offer in the amount of up to $500.
-It’s available to both new registrants and existing DraftKings DFS account holders.
+The first to market in New Jersey, DraftKings set the bar for bonus and welcome packages in the NJ online sports betting market.
+Now, it’s offering a special deal which includes a 50% match deposit bonus (for both new and current users) up to $500 and a $200 risk-free bet (new sign-ups only).

 DraftKings NJ sportsbook basics: Registering, game formats, software

 For starters, you must be located in New Jersey to use any version of the sportsbook (pending DraftKings’ official online launches into other states, which is forthcoming).
 NJ requires that DraftKings Sportsbook (and others) use geolocation (geo-tracking) technology to make sure players are in the state.
 You must also be 21 years old to use legal NJ sportsbooks.

 The DraftKings Sportsbook offers a robust menu of sports betting options — for the most part, similar kinds of wagering as in other legal U.S. sports betting states, with some added creativity:

 - Live and in-game wagering (sides, totals, player props, first to 10 points, etc.)

 - Moneyline wagers